PUPPIES

 Mutt Dogs For Adoption in Garden City, NY, USA

 Dog Breed: Australian Cattle Dog/Blue Heeler (short coat).
-Location: Berryville, VA We all know cattle dogs come in all shapes, sizes, and most importantly, temperaments.
-Have you always dreamed of
+Location: Berryville VA We all know cattle dogs come in all shapes, sizes, and most importantly, personalities!
+Make no mistake, Buddy

 View more